At a glance

 Inflammation of the cornea and conjunctiva due to a decrease in tear production, this can lead to minute abrasions on the eye due to the lack of lubrication, leading to corneal ulcers and/or inflammation and infection.

-Obviously, the most obvious symptom would be a discharge from one or both eyes.
+The most obvious symptom would be a discharge from one or both eyes.
 Other symptoms will vary depending on the underlying cause and may include the following:

-Blinking more than usual
+- Blinking more than usual

-Heavy, thick discharge may form a crust which leads to your cat’s eye(s) becoming stuck shut
+- Heavy, thick discharge may form a crust which leads to your cat’s eye(s) becoming stuck shut

-Meaty type appearance of the eyelids
+- Meaty type appearance of the eyelids

-Pain in the eyes and surrounding areas
+- Pain in the eyes and surrounding areas

-Change in the appearance of the eye, clouding, swelling, bulging
+- Change in the appearance of the eye, clouding, swelling, bulging

-Sensitivity to light (photophobia)
+- Sensitivity to light (photophobia)

 A veterinarian should always check abnormal eye discharge, failure to do so can lead to blindness and/or loss of the eye if not treated.

-Fluorescein eye stain test – An orange dye (fluorescein) is placed in the eye which is then looked at with a UV light to look for corneal ulcers.
+Fluorescein eye stain test: An orange dye (fluorescein) is placed in the eye which is then looked at with a UV light to look for corneal ulcers.